-Jason Harfield was appointed Airservices Chief Executive Officer on 9 March 2016, having spent the majority of his adult working life with Airservices after beginning his career as a flight data officer in Adelaide in 1989.
+Jason Harfield was appointed Chief Executive Officer on 9 March 2016, beginning his career with Airservices as a flight data officer in Adelaide in 1989.

-Michelle joined Airservices in 2005 and has been part of the Airservices Executive Leadership Team since 2007.
+Michelle joined Airservices in 2005 and has been part of the Airservices Executive Leadership Team since 2007 including as Executive General Manager of Customer Service Enhancement.
 Her previous roles in Airservices also include Executive General Manager, Projects and Engineering; Executive General Manager, Environment; Acting Executive General Manager, Corporate and Industry Affairs and General Manager, Audit and Assurance.

 Prior to working with Airservices, Michelle spent more than a decade in the professional services firms, working first with Deloitte and then with KPMG delivering audit, risk and governance services to many large organisations in a variety of industry sectors.

 Michelle has a Bachelor of Commerce/Bachelor of Information Technology from the Australian National University, a Graduate Diploma in Management from the Australian Graduate School of Management, has completed the Advanced Management Program at the INSEAD business school and is a Graduate of the Australian Institute of Company Directors.

 Paul Logan was appointed as Chief Financial Officer in May 2016, to assure performance and deliver financial excellence at Airservices.

 Prior to this, Paul was General Manager Accounting Services and responsible for the organisation’s pricing strategies and investment analysis.
 In this role, Paul directed Airservices corporate accounting and governance of group financial management.
 He was responsible for the taxation, treasury and insurance obligations for the organisation and the oversight of the corporate shared services functions.